Chapter 6: Introduction

 Oliver performed at both the Lincoln Gardens and the nearby Dreamland Café, alternating sets between the two venues on foot.
 This arrangement helped build his reputation across Chicago's South Side and attracted large crowds keen to hear the now-famous two-cornet interplay between Oliver and Armstrong.
 Their performances included extended exchanges built around riffs and call-and-response, and daring improvisation that inspired musicians throughout the region.
 Many jazz artists traveled great distances just for the chance to hear them live perform.

 In 1923, Oliver and his Creole Jazz Band made their first recordings at the Gennett Studio in Richmond, Indiana.
 These sessions were among the first major jazz recordings by African American musicians and had a lasting impact on the genre's development.
-One standout track, "Dippermouth Blues," features Oliver's signature use of plunger mutes and his playful, swinging solo, which became widely imitated by other trumpeters during the 1920s and 1930s.
+One standout track, "Dippermouth Blues," features Oliver's signature use of plunger mutes and a jaunty, swinging solo that became widely imitated by other trumpeters during the 1920s and 1930s.
 Oliver continued performing in Chicago until 1927, when he moved to New York to freelance.
 Unfortunately, gum disease began to affect his ability to play, and he gave up the cornet altogether by the early 1930s.
 Despite this setback, Oliver continued to tour as a bandleader between 1930 and 1936, but his career suffered due to the Great Depression and a series of poor business decisions.
 In his final years, Oliver fell into poverty and died in Savannah, Georgia, in 1938, far from the fame and acclaim he had once known.
 Though his life ended in hardship, Oliver left a recorded model of ensemble playing and a muted cornet style, both taken up by later musicians.
-He helped bring jazz into the recording era, mentored Louis Armstrong, and left behind a model of ensemble playing and cornet improvisation that would shape the future of jazz for decades to come.
+He helped bring jazz into the recording era, mentored Louis Armstrong, and left behind a model of ensemble playing and cornet improvisation that later musicians continued to build upon.

 Recording Jazz